Followers

 Representative of the People

 In a move that stunned many as "degrading to a former president," Adams ran for a seat in the House of Representatives in 1831, asserting that serving the public as a representative in Congress was not degrading.
-He represented the people in Congress until his death in 1848.
+He represented the people in Congress until he died in 1848.
 During those years, he fought tirelessly against slavery and its expansion, as well as the various tactics employed by the slave bloc in Congress to expand and uphold their peculiar institution.

 President John Quincy Adams